-Christy Pattengill-Semmens, Ph.D. is REEF's Director of Science.
-Christy joined the REEF staff in 1998 and has been involved with REEF since its beginnings in Key Largo in 1993, and officially joined REEF staff in 1998.
+Christy Pattengill-Semmens, Ph.D. is REEF's Co-Executive Director: Science & Engagement.
+Christy started working with REEF as a Nature Conservancy intern during the early days of the organization in Key Largo in 1993, and officially joined REEF staff in 1998.
 Christy attended University of Southern California, where she earned her Bachelor of Science in Marine Sciences.
 She then conducted her dissertation research on fish assemblages at the Flower Garden Banks National Marine Sanctuary in the Gulf of Mexico, and received her Ph.D. from Texas A&M University.
-She is located in the West Coast REEF Office in San Diego, CA, where she also serves as a Visiting Scholar at Scripps Institution of Oceanography.
+She is based in San Diego, CA, where she also serves as a Visiting Scholar at Scripps Institution of Oceanography.
 Christy’s role at REEF intersects citizen science, education, and conservation, engaging REEF’s members to advance the organization’s mission of protecting biodiversity and ocean life.
 She oversees all aspects of the Volunteer Fish Survey Project, facilitates the incorporation of REEF’s citizen science data into resource management policy and the scientific literature, manages the REEF.org website, and regularly leads expeditions as part of REEF’s Field Survey Trips program.
 She has directed REEF's survey project expansion through the years, moving the project from its roots in the tropical western Atlantic to tropical and temperate oceans world-wide.
 Christy regularly advises on developing scalable citizen science programs, and has worked with the South Atlantic Fisheries Management Council citizen science framework, Cornell Lab of Ornithology, the Government of the Azores, among others.
 In her executive leadership role, Christy provides strategy to support donor development, member cultivation, and long-term strategic planning.
 Christy and her husband, Brice Semmens, Ph.D., are the lead scientists for REEF’s Grouper Moon Project, studying one of the last and largest known spawning aggregations of the endangered Nassau Grouper.
 For their work on this project, Christy and Brice were named Sea Heroes by Scuba Diving Magazine in 2019.
 In 2021, Christy was inducted in to the Women Divers Hall of Fame (WDHOF).
 She currently serves as a Board of Trustee member for both WDHOF and the Gulf and Caribbean Fisheries Institute (GCFI).

-Alli Candelmo, Ph.D. is REEF’s Invasive Species Program Coordinator.
+Alli Candelmo, Ph.D. is REEF’s Conservation Science Manager.
 Alli joined the REEF team in 2018 and brings a wealth of experience to the organization.
 She attended Rutgers University where she obtained a Ph.D. in Ecology and Evolution.
 She has studied the population dynamics and management strategies of invasive lionfish in the Cayman Islands and Turks and Caicos, working with the local stakeholders and communities on both islands to help improve removal efforts and gain a better understanding of invasive lionfish.
 Her doctoral and postdoctoral research has examined a number of anthropogenic impacts on coastal ecosystems and early life history finfish, including; toxicants, ocean acidification and increased temperatures.
 She had the opportunity to collaborate with REEF on the Grouper Moon project in 2016 and 2017 examining survivorship of early life stages of Nassau and Tiger Grouper.
 She also has experience developing hands-on science activities.
 She is a strong advocate for conservation of coastal and marine ecosystems, regularly volunteering for local community programs.